Empowered Learning at CK

 Children will be able to download specific apps which have been pre-approved by the City of Edinburgh Council.
 To do this, they will use an app called ‘Self Service’.
 There is currently a list of 100+ apps covering many curricular areas and this list is being added to all the time.

-Is there a way to block my child from accessing things they shouldn’t?
+Is there a way to block my child from accessing things they shouldn’t or limit screen time?

 Yes.
 As well as restricting apps, each iPad has web-filtering enabled which means that children cannot access inappropriate content both in school and at home.